Johnson under fire over unsigned Brexit extension request to EU

 Speaker John Bercow said he would rule on Monday whether it was in order for the Government to hold the vote, after not pressing ahead with it on Saturday following its defeat on the Letwin amendment.

-The voting took place as tens of thousands of protesters converged on central London in a People’s Vote campaign march in support of a second referendum.
+The voting took place as a mass protest converged on central London in a People’s Vote campaign march in support of a second referendum.

 The Government was consigned to defeat after the 10 MPs of Mr Johnson’s erstwhile allies in the DUP joined the other opposition parties in voting for the amendment.